 On-Yee (Amy) Lo, PhD

-- Instructor in Medicine, Harvard Medical School and Beth Israel Deaconess Medical Center
+- Assistant Professor of Medicine, Harvard Medical School and Beth Israel Deaconess Medical Center

 Dr. Lo is a physical therapist and research scientist who aims to prevent functional decline and enhance functional independence for older adults with mobility impairments by conducting experimental and translational research.
 She has expertise and experience in physical therapy, biomechanics, neuroimaging, and neuromodulation.